Automattic/jetpack/readme.txt

 **Enhancements**

+* General: remove deprecated compatibility code for older versions of WordPress. #6337
 * Holiday Snow: remove settings outside of Holiday Snow period. #6298
 * Infinite Scroll: update wording in settings to avoid any confusion. #6239
 * Publicize: add Unit Tests to make sure Publicize doesn't break when making changes to the Publicize process. #6018
 * Slideshow shortcode: add filter to customize speed of the slideshow. #3297
-* Twitch.tv shortcode: update to use Twitch's new embedded player. #
+* Twitch.tv shortcode: update to use Twitch's new embedded player. #6338
 * Widgets: add a filter to The Display Posts Widget content, so the content can be customized. #5883
 * Widgets: add a new email field to the Contact Info Widget. #6275